 Between shopping, cooking, shopping, wrapping, shopping, planning, shopping, shopping, and more shopping, how does one find time for “family fun” during the holidays, as busy as they are?
 The most important part of holidays is being with family.
 The gathering, laughing, hugs, kisses and enjoying traditions, are the most important facets of the season.
+Let’s get ready for family fun this holiday.

 Mark your calendar for family fun, before the time slips away, like you know it will.
 You may want to research the exact dates for the Nutcracker that you’ve always missed, or the tree lighting downtown.
 Put it in your planner and announce that you are doing it this year…yay!!
 It’s so easy to lose track of the days when the clock is running.